ostark/craft-async-queue/README.md

 ```

-By default `2` background processes handle the queue.
+By default `1` background process handles the queue.
 With the `ASYNC_QUEUE_CONCURRENCY` ENV var you can modify this behaviour.
 ```
 # No concurrency
 ASYNC_QUEUE_CONCURRENCY=1